-VARIABLE TYPE: C PROJECT MANAGER(S): Jeffrey Staton ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Judges are sometimes removed from their posts for cause, as when there is strong evidence of corruption; however, some judges are removed arbitrarily, typically for political reasons.
+VARIABLE TYPE: C PROJECT MANAGER(S): Jeffrey Staton ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Judges are sometimes removed from their posts for cause, as when there is strong evidence of corruption; however, some judges are removed arbitrarily, typically for political reasons.
 With this distinction in mind, please describe the removal of judges that occurred this calendar year.
 CLARIFICATION: The second and third response categories permit you to distinguish among limited arbitrary removals (i.e., when only a few judges are targeted) by the political importance of the removal.
 For example, you may consider the arbitrary removal of a few high court judges as more important than the arbitrary removal of a few lower court judges.
-RESPONSES: - 0: There was a massive, arbitrary purge of the judiciary. - 1: There were limited but very important arbitrary removals. - 2: There were limited arbitrary removals. - 3: Judges were removed from office, but there is no evidence that the removals were arbitrary. - 4: Judges were not removed from their posts.
+RESPONSES: 0: There was a massive, arbitrary purge of the judiciary.
+1: There were limited but very important arbitrary removals.
+2: There were limited arbitrary removals.

+3: Judges were removed from office, but there is no evidence that the removals were arbitrary.
+4: Judges were not removed from their posts.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1900-2023 4.1.5.2 Government attacks on judiciary (v2jupoatck) Long tag: vdem\cy\v2jupoatck Original tag: v2jupoatck Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Merge scores:
+COUNTRY-YEAR AGGREGATION: Day-weighted mean CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1900-2024 4.1.5.2 Government attacks on judiciary (v2jupoatck) Long tag: vdem_cy_v2jupoatck Original tag: v2jupoatck Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b) Merge scores: